de-vri-es/serial2-rs/README.md

 The second argument to `open()` must be a type that implements [`IntoSettings`].
 In the simplest case, it is enough to pass a `u32` for the baud rate.
 Doing that will also configure a character size of 8 bits with 1 stop bit and disables parity checks and flow control.
-For full control over the applied settings, pass a closure that receives the the current [`Settings`] and return the desired settings.
+For full control over the applied settings, pass a closure that receives the current [`Settings`] and return the desired settings.
 If you do, you will almost always want to call [`Settings::set_raw()`] before changing any other settings.

 The standard [`std::io::Read`] and [`std::io::Write`] traits are implemented for [`SerialPort`] and  [`&SerialPort`][`SerialPort`].